International Institute in Geneva

 The cosmopolitan character of the city, with almost 150 nationalities from all over the world, contributes to making everyone feel at home.
 The quality and variety of Geneva's cultural life, its many theatres, museums and international conferences make it the ideal place to receive an international education.

 Geneva is a window on the world of technology.
-It is home to world leaders such as the World Economic Forum (WEF), Hewlett-Packard, Nestlé, Richemont, Procter and Gamble, Caterpillar and Du Pont de Nemours.
-The International Telecommunication Union and the Reuters European Communications Centre have also chosen Geneva as their headquarters.
-CERN, located outside Geneva, is where the World Wide Web was invented.
+It is home to world leaders such as the World Economic Forum (WEF), Hewlett-Packard, Nestlé, Richemont, Procter and Gamble, Caterpillar and the United Nations agencies including WTO and UNHCR.

 Distinguished guests speakers

-IIG regularly welcomes distinguished guests to speak at our school events, offering students the opportunity to be inspired by exceptional personalities and successful backgrounds.
+IIG regularly welcomes distinguished guests to speak at our events, offering students the opportunity to be inspired by well-known personalities including presidents Switzerland.